 What care leavers tell us they need help with

 We want to make sure that the charity’s aims align with what care leavers in Sussex want and need.
-We spoke to care leavers in the city to find out a bit more about them, their interests and what they feel they could use a bit more help with.
+We spoke to care leavers in Brighton & Hove to find out more about them, their interests and what they feel they could use a bit more help with.

 Here’s what they told us…